Ordering online and picking up in-store is one initiative retailers are trying to implement to bridge the gap between online and offline shopping.

 According to the National Retail Federation, employee theft cost companies $34.5 billion in 2011, accounting for 43.9% of total losses, wrote John Patrick Pullen of Entrepreneur magazine (Oct.
 24).

-iQmetrix, in partnership with DigitalPersona, is proud to offer Biometric Authentication in RQ.
+iQmetrix, in partnership with DigitalPersona, is proud to offer Biometric Authentication in RQ, our cell phone store POS software.
 Exclusively compatible with DigitalPersona fingerprint scanners, iQmetrix offers clients the ability to maximize security and increase accountability through fingerprint authentication in RQ.